 Gantt charts are more dynamic versions of timelines.
-Add the Gantt chart view to your project board using this guide to see your tasks, milestones, and dependencies in the one go.
+Add the Gantt chart view to your project board to see your tasks, milestones, and dependencies in one go.

 Group summary shows a progress bar on top of a group in the chart, as seen in the picture above.
 This bar indicates how long a phase is meant to last with the exact start and end dates.